 Disclaimer: This article may contain affiliate links, which means we may earn a small commission if you choose to make a purchase, at no extra cost to you.
 Please note that we only recommend products we genuinely use and love with our own dogs.

-India’s heat can be tough on our dogs, and staying hydrated is just as important for them as it is for us.
+Indian summers can be tough on our dogs, and staying hydrated is just as important for them as it is for us.
 In fact, our pups, wrapped in their furry coats, feel the rising temperatures even more than we do.
-Which is why dehydration, low energy, loss of appetite, and excessive panting can become everyday struggles in this climate.
+Which is why dehydration, low energy, loss of appetite, and excessive panting can become everyday struggles in this hot climate.

-That’s why I’ve put together this guide on the 10 best dog superfoods to keep your pup hydrated and healthy year-round in India.
-These foods aren’t just packed with nutrients, they’re cooling, tasty, easily available in our Indian markets, and pup-approved by all four of my dogs!
+That’s why I’ve put together this guide on the 10 hydrating summer foods for dogs that support natural hydration during hot weather.
+These summer foods aren’t just packed with nutrients, they’re cooling, tasty, easily available in our Indian markets, and pup-approved by all four of my dogs!
 So let’s dive in.

 This is why including hydrating and nutrient-rich foods in your dog’s diet is essential.
 These mainly include fresh fruits, vegetables, and homemade, dog-friendly juices and drinks.
 So, without much ado, let’s plan the perfect hydrating diet for your dog.

-Here’s a list of the best hydrating superfoods that you can add to your dog’s daily diet.
-Serve them as a nutritious snack, training treats, or as tasty toppers over your dog’s regular meal.
+Here’s a list of the best hydrating summer foods for dogs that you can add to your pup’s daily diet during the hot weather.
+Serve them as a nutritious snack, training treats, or as cooling dog food toppers.
 Your pup will surely love every bite.

 1. Watermelon: The Hydration Hero

-Watermelon is a great snack for dogs to keep them cool and hydrated.
-They have a high water content and are packed with essential nutrients like vitamins A, C, potassium, and magnesium.
+Watermelons are great hydrating fruits for dogs.
+They have high water content and are packed with essential nutrients like vitamins A, C, potassium, and magnesium.
 Watermelons also serve as a low-calorie snack for dog breeds that are prone to obesity (such as my Rottweiler).

 How To Feed Your Dog Watermelon The Right Way